 You can also learn more about these procedures on radiologyinfo.org, a site managed by the Radiological Society of North America.

-An imaging technology using high-frequency sound waves to see structures within the human body.
+Ultrasound: An ultrasound uses high-frequency sound waves to see structures within the human body.
 It is noninvasive, there is no radiation and the exam is painless.